List of precincts in Illinois

 Of the 102 counties in the state of Illinois, 17 are divided into minor civil divisions known as precincts.
-The 261 such precincts in Illinois are listed below.
-The remaining 85 counties are divided into 1,433 townships.
-Despite this distinction, precincts are also sometimes referred to as "civil townships".
+The 255 such precincts in Illinois are listed below.
+The remaining 85 counties are divided into 1,426 townships.

 Unlike electoral precincts, these precincts are not necessarily restricted to a single electoral district.
 Instead, they serve as administrative divisions of county government.